DialogCC: An Automated Pipeline for Creating High-Quality Multi-Modal Dialogue Dataset: Conclusion

 \section{Conclusion}

-In this paper, we present the automatic pipeline for creating a multi-modal dialogue dataset that involves filtering with CLIP similarity.
-We also propose a large-scale multi-modal dialogue dataset, DialogCC, which is constructed by leveraging the automatic pipeline with five text-only dialogue datasets and an image-text pair CC3M dataset.
-In a comprehensive analysis, compared to existing datasets MMDD and PhotoChat, DialogCC contains a larger number of unique hypernyms, words, and conversational skills, which indicates better diversity.
+In this paper, we propose the automatic pipeline for creating a multi-modal social dialogue dataset that involves aligning and filtering with GPT-4 and CLIP, respectively.
+We also propose a large-scale and high-quality multi-modal dialogue dataset, DialogCC, which is constructed by leveraging the automatic pipeline with five text-only dialogue datasets and an image-text pair CC3M dataset.
+In a comprehensive analysis, compared to existing datasets MMDD, PhotoChat, MMDialog, using DialogCC helps achieve better quality in terms of various metrics.
 Moreover, our dataset consists of many and various images per dialogue that can be beneficial in model generalization performance.
-Extensive experiments demonstrate that a model trained with DialogCC achieves state-of-the-art performance in image and text retrieval tasks while increasing model robustness.
+Extensive experiments demonstrate that a model trained with DialogCC increase model's robustness.